 “Our role here is to help provide orthopaedic care for the athletes when they sustain injuries,” said fourth-year orthopaedic resident, Evan Nigh, MD.
 “That includes evaluating players when they are injured, providing treatment and helping manage their care after their injury.”

 The Team HEAL strategy appears to help teams accumulate wins.
-Indeed, two of the five schools participating in TEAM HEAL are headed to the championship games this weekend.
+Indeed, two of the five schools participating in Team HEAL made it to championship games this season.

 Cedars-Sinai Orthopaedic residents provide medical coverage at every home football game for the LAUSD schools that Team HEAL covers.